Modern Languages (Spanish with German) BA (Hons) – 2020 entry

 - Otto-Friedrich-Universität Bamberg, Germany

-Our language-teaching facilities include digital language labs, a multimedia lab, state-of-the-art interpreting facilities, our own virtual learning environment and an e-portfolio system that appeals to the most creative amongst you.
+Our language-teaching facilities include digital language labs, a multimedia lab, our own virtual learning environment and an eportfolio system.

-Between classes, you can use our Language Study Area, designed for independent language learning, in the University’s purpose-built Learning Centre, which is open 24 hours a day, six days a week, as well as most of Sunday during semester times.
+Between classes, you can use our Language Study Area, in the University’s purpose-built Learning Centre, which is open 24 hours a day, six days a week, as well as most of Sunday during semester times.

-Here, you can work at your own speed and concentrate on aspects of the language that are most important to you.
+Here, you can work at your own pace and concentrate on aspects of the language that are most important to you.
 Practice and confidence-building are crucial to successful language learning.

-We have a computer network of 28 PCs offering the latest in language learning technology, including specialist software to practise subtitling and audio description, and interactive programs in 18 different languages to develop your language skills.
+We also have a computer network of 28 PCs offering the latest in language learning technology and interactive programs in 18 different languages to develop your language skills.

-This programme gives you the opportunity to study an additional foreign language alongside your degree programme.
-You can start a new language, brush up a half-forgotten one or continue a language you have learned previously.
+This course gives you the opportunity to study an additional foreign language alongside your other studies.
+You can start a new language, brush up a halfforgotten one or continue a language you have learned previously.

 The programme is open to all Surrey students free of charge, and students from departments across the University are brought together by their mutual interest in foreign languages and cultures.